iTwin/itwinjs-core/docs/learning/backend/CodeService.md

  3. **Spec**.
 A *code specification* is merely a string that identifies the *type* of a code.
 In iTwin.js, every [Code]($common) includes a [CodeSpec]($common) for a few reasons:

 - it provides information about how to *interpret* the code (i.e. the "coding convention")
-- it can used to determine the "next available value" within a scope for codes that arranged in sequences.
+- it can used to determine the "next available value" within a scope for codes that are arranged in sequences.
-- it further qualifies the value/scope pairs by type, so that it is possible for a single scope to have multiple codes with the same value but used for different purposes.
+- it further qualifies the value/scope pairs by type, so that it is possible for a single scope to have multiple codes with the same value, but used for different purposes.

 ### External vs. Internal Codes

 `CodeSpecs` that identify an entity external to the iModel (i.e. "in the real world") are stored on elements identified with a [FederationGuid](https://www.itwinjs.org/bis/guide/fundamentals/element-fundamentals#federationguid) that matches the GUID of the external entity.
 However, some `CodeSpecs` define names for entities that exist and are unique *only within an iModel* (e.g. the names of Models, Drawings, Categories, Styles, etc.).
-In that case they are are stored on elements that may be identified by their ElementId and their `FederationGuid` does not represent any real-world entity.
+In that case they are are stored on elements that may be identified by their `ElementId`, and their `FederationGuid` does not represent any real-world entity.
 The former are referred to as *External Codes* (as indicated by `CodeSpec.isExternal === true`) and the latter as *Internal Codes*.

 ### Code Uniqueness Within an IModel